 At 6am on the 8th July, with help from men of the 129th and 131st Fld Ambs, 48124 Sgt Thomas G Hopkins and his party evacuated a further 11 stretcher cases form Caterpillar Wood over open ground but immediately the first squad got into the open, 56231 Pte William Houston was shot by a sniper in the left eye.
 48119 Pte George Groves recorded in his diary that he was talking to 56231 Pte William Houston when he was shot!
-The men dressed his wound and took him back to the 16th Welsh Aid Post where the MO redressed his wound and the men started to carry him back along Caterpillar trench, with the stretcher held over their heads because it was so narrow but he died while being evacuated and they had to bury him in a shell hole on the side of the trench as there was a very severe bombardment taking place and many injured for them to attend to that were hit in the trench they were in.
+The men dressed his wound and took him back to the 16th Welsh Aid Post where the MO redressed his wound and the men started to carry him back along Caterpillar trench, with the stretcher held over their heads because it was so narrow, but he died while being evacuated and they had to bury him in a shell hole on the side of the trench as there was a very severe bombardment taking place and many wounded for them to attend to in the trench they were in.

 The 8th July saw a lull in the fighting by the 38th (Welsh) division but never the less a total of 119 casualties were admitted to the M.D.S. between 9pm on the 7th to 9pm on the 8th July.
 Even so, 48128 Sgt Francis B Sumption records that they prepared for the rush that they knew was coming.
 “All the tables are set out properly, pads of cotton wool are cut, swabs are prepared also gauze.
 We now use plain white gauze dipped in a preparation called Eusol (Edinburgh University solution of lime which I can well remember using when I was a junior doctor not that many years ago).
 ‘It is a preparation made from chlorinated lime and acid Boric and is said to be the best thing for preventing sepsis.”

 At 9am on Saturday 8th July, Capt Ffoulkes and the other officers and men of the Unit were relieved by an Officer and men of the 131st Fld Amb leaving 3 bearers of the Unit to act as guides to the infantry detailed to clear Caterpillar Wood.
-One party of the Unit under Capt Jones returned to Morlancourt in lorries while the other, under Capt Ffoulkes returned to Citadel arriving at 5pm.
+One party of the Unit under Capt Jones returned to Morlancourt in lorries while the other, under Capt Ffoulkes, returned to Citadel arriving at 5pm.

-During the day, Capt D C M Page records that the Unit’s popular Roman Catholic Padre, Father Brown came up to Citadel and the two of them went over part of the ground where the fighting had occurred earlier in the week, inspecting the old British trenches and the German frontline trenches.
+During the day, Lieut D C M Page records that the Unit’s popular Roman Catholic Padre, Father Brown came up to Citadel and the two of them went over part of the ground where the fighting had occurred earlier in the week, inspecting the old British trenches and the German frontline trenches.
 “The harm wrought was terrific.
 The whole countryside was scarred with shellholes, large and small.
 No man’s land was full of large craters and the German trenches were battered to pieces.
 The stench was awful, and the shell-holes were full of blood-stained water.
 There were still many German dead lying about – a pitiful sight.”

 Due to the failure of the Division’s assault on Mametz Wood on the 7th July, Maj Gen Ivor Phillips was removed from his command on the 9th July and sent home and the 38th (Welsh) Division was temporarily placed under the command of Maj Gen Watts who immediately set about planning a full assault on Mametz Wood by the Division to commence the next day.